 Our understanding of joy rests on the building blocks of sustainability, belonging and engagement.
 Sustainability is our starting point: designing for the long-term benefit of the people and environments impacted by a space.
 We create places with a true sense of belonging for the people who will use them, giving opportunities to connect meaningfully with the place and with others who share it.
 We also design spaces that engage people’s learning, creativity and optimism – enhancing the everyday.

-“We go to a lot of effort to measure our impact – we use tools including the B Impact Assessment tool, which looks at our whole organisation, as well as our bespoke SBE Toolkit, which looks at the impact of individual projects.”– Tom White, ADP's impact and communications executive
+“We go to a lot of effort to measure our impact – we use tools including the B Impact Assessment tool, which looks at our whole organisation, as well as our bespoke SBE Toolkit, which looks at the impact of individual projects.”– Tom White, ADP's impact lead

 Our projects impact the people who help bring them to life, those who use them, and the wider world.
 It’s not always easy to measure that impact, especially when society has spent generations focusing on financial metrics at the expense of other kinds of value.